wenzhixin/bootstrap-table/site/docs/extensions/reorder-columns.md

 - **Detail:**

-   Reorders the the columns by the given object.
+  Reorders the columns by the given object.
-   The Object key has to be the [field](https://bootstrap-table.com/docs/api/column-options/#field) and the value is the column index (starts by 0).
+  The Object key has to be the [field](https://bootstrap-table.com/docs/api/column-options/#field) and the value is the column index (starts with 0).